The Chip Bag

 I hate pretty much every fineliner I've ever tried, so I decided to give fountain pen drawing a try.
 I went shopping through the pens I already have because I had no desire to buy a designated "art pen" just for an experiment.

 I tested the three finest pens/nibs that I have: the Platinum 3776 soft fine, the Platinum steel fine (available in all of their sub-$100 pens), and the Sailor Compass 1911 medium fine.
-I ended up going with the Sailor Compass because it runs quite dry and puts down a pretty thin line.
-(Funny enough, these are reasons why I hate writing with it, so I'm actually relieved I've found a use for it!)
+I ended up going with the Sailor Compass because it runs quite dry and puts down a pretty thin line... and I needed an excuse to get use out of it...
+(My annoyance with this pen has been documented previously)

 Drawing trees has always been a sore spot for me.
 I find it difficult to partition the tree into basic shapes (and this is a problem for a lot of things since I view images so literally), so I'll be focusing on that as I do more drawings.